 For some of our volunteer tasks there are opportunities to earn credits toward tickets for select performances.
 This is covered and explained in our orientation.

-Our 2014-2015 singer open calls will be held in May, August and November (dates TBA).
-If you would like to receive information about our open singer and dancer calls please send us an email (contact info below) to be added to our mailing list.
-Our season open dance call will be announced at a later date.
+Our next open singer call will be held in May.
+If you would like to receive information about our open singer and dancer calls please click here to be added to our mailing list:

 The 5th Avenue Theatre values diversity in all areas of its operations.
 We welcome and encourage auditions from people of all ethnic and cultural groups.
 Dedicated to nurturing talent and hiring locally, The 5th Avenue Theatre encourages auditions from both Equity and Non-Equity singers, actors and dancers.